Get

 • Bring an “emergency kit” with items like antibacterial wipes, gloves, and cleaning supplies in case your dog has an accident on the road.

-If you need to speak with a vet but can’t get to one, head over to PangoVet.
-It’s an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!
+Did you know you can speak to a veterinarian without having to travel?
+Just head over to PangoVet.
+It's an online service where you can talk to a vet online and get the advice you need for your pet — all at an affordable price!

 Conclusion

-By putting these tips into practice, we hope you can enjoy a fun, stress-free road trip with your canine companion.
-If your dog frequently suffers from car sickness, please have a word with your vet—they may be able to prescribe or recommend motion sickness medication that will help ease the symptoms.
+By putting these dog-proofing tips into practice, we hope you can enjoy a fun, stress-free road trip with your canine companion.
+If your dog frequently suffers from car sickness, please have a word with a vet—they may be able to prescribe or recommend motion sickness medication that will help ease the symptoms.
 Bon voyage!

-Featured Image Credit: Christine Bird, Shutterstock
+Featured Image Credit: Aleksey Boyko, Shutterstock

 How useful was this post?